trchudley/crevdem/README.md

   - NumPy
   - OpenCV

 The variogram analysis notebook requires additional packages, including `scikit-gstat`.
-If you would not like to install these yourself using `conda` or similar, use `pip install .[variogram]`.
+If you would rather not install these yourself using `conda` or similar, you can use `pip install .[variogram]` during the initial install.

 ## Install supplementary datasets

-Supplementary datasets are required to be available locally to complete geoid correction and filtering of non-glacial regions: specifically, the BedMachine Greenland v5 or BedMachine Antarctica v3 respectively (Morlighem _et al._ 2022a, 2022b) and, for Greenland, the GrIMP ice mask (Howat, 2017) for bedrock filtering.File or directory paths will be requested in the relevant functions.
+Supplementary datasets are required to be available locally to complete geoid correction and filtering of non-glacial regions: specifically, the BedMachine Greenland v5 or BedMachine Antarctica v3 respectively (Morlighem _et al._ 2022a, 2022b) and, for Greenland, the GrIMP ice mask (Howat, 2017) for bedrock filtering.
+File or directory paths will be requested in the relevant functions.

 These can be downloaded from the NSIDC manually ([Greenland BedMachine](https://doi.org/10.5067/GMEVBWFLWA7X), [Antarctic BedMachine](https://doi.org/10.5067/FPSU0V1MWUB6), [Greenland surface mask](https://doi.org/10.5067/B8X58MQBFUPA)) but for conveninence, download scripts are provided in the `supp_data` directory.
 The BedMachine download scripts are provided by the NSIDC, and require an Earthdata user account and password to be provided.
 The files will be downloaded into the directory the scripts are run.